jackgisel/daily-dsa-practice/README.md

 ### Day 6 - Intersection of Numbers

 Again using a hash we can store the nums in the first array.
 Then go through the second array marking if numbers occured again.
 Then returning what was recorded twice!

+### Day 7 - Uncommon Words

+Very similiar to the other problems.
+This solution seems really slow.
+I am going to research a better way of solving it.